pyro2927/Pebble-Quick-Config/README.md

 1. title: a URL encoded title to be displayed at the top of the screen
 2. fields: a comma seperated list of fields to display.
 If the string contains an underscore (*_*), the text preceeding the underscore will be used as the input field type.
 This is useful for things like *email* or *password*.

+Make sure they are URL encoded and appended to <http://pebble-config.herokuapp.com/config?>

 ## Screenshot
 ![](img/screenshot.PNG)